blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_09.md

 - Definitions in catalysis (Ch.
 9.1, 9.2)
 - Reaction kinetics with catalysis
     - Example of the famous Michael-Menten equation
-- Definition of acid and base catalysis – Specific acid/base catalysis
+- Definition of acid and base catalysis
+    - Specific acid/base catalysis
     - General acid/base catalysis
     - Rate laws in complex reaction schemes involving acid/base catalysis (Ch.
 9.3)
     - Interpreting pH rate profiles.
 (Ch.
 9.3)
     - The Bronsted plot (Chapter 8.5)
 - Examples of enzyme catalysis (Ch.
-9.4) 28.3 Suggested Textbook Problems
+9.4)

 ## 9.2 Learning Goals
 After reading the suggested textbook section and practicing the problems you should be able to&hellip;

-- Know the various ways that a reaction can be catalyzed and understand how the reaction coordinate is changed with catalysis.
+- Describe the various ways that a reaction can be catalyzed and understand how the reaction coordinate is changed with catalysis.
 - Construct a rate law for a catalyzed reaction.
 - Understand the difference between specific and general acid/base catalysis.
      - Describe the difference in rate-determining step and the structure of the transition state in each case.
     - Construct rate laws for specific and general acid/base catalysis and be able to interpret reaction kinetics to confirm the rate law.
 - Understand the Brønsted relationship in acid/base catalysis and how Brønsted plots can be used to investigate acid/base catalyzed reactions.
 - Interpret the structure of an active site in an enzyme and explain the various catalytic strategies that are being exploited in the active site.
     - Understand the meanings of the Michaelis-Menten parameters *K<sub>M</sub>* , *k<sub>cat</sub>* and *k<sub>cat</sub>/K<sub>M</sub>*.
 - Understand the uses of Taft steric parameters in quantitative structure-activity relationships (QSAR) and how QSAR is used to investigate enzyme active sites and develop new drugs.
 - Apply relevant methods from chapters 7 and 8 in interpreting enzyme mechanisms.